reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this by either deleting `{!reach} y` or adding it to the variable list:
+You can fix this by either deleting `{!rsh} y` or adding it to the variable list:

 ```reach
 var [ x, y ] = [ 1, 1 ];